Recruit missing talent: resources for tackling diversity on your board

 Find a partner to remove barriers

-Work with school improvement partners and organisations that specialise in equality, diversity and inclusion (ED&I).
+Work with school improvement partners and organisations that specialise in equality, diversity and inclusion (EDI).

 We all need help with: